 The Haverstock Curriculum

-The Haverstock curriculum is designed to develop students' academic and intellectual abilities.
-We do this through the rigorous study of:
+The Haverstock curriculum is carefully planned to develop students' academic and intellectual abilities, through the rigorous study of:

 • The knowledge within in each subject, including retrieval practice to ensure it is embedded

 • The unique processes for generating and evaluating knowledge in each subject.

 Our knowledge-led curriculum is carefully sequenced to harness students’ curiosity, and to support and stretch them to make excellent progress in each subject so that they are well-prepared for success in qualifications and the next stage of their lives.

 Our intervention programmes are designed to ensure that every student can access their full curriculum entitlement and go on to reach their true potential as learners.